Showkath/shopping-cart/README.md

 # shopping-cart
 ### About
 This is a demo project for SAP Cloud Application Programming Model (CAP).
-The idea was to build some basic shopping cart application using CAP NODE JS with unit tests
+The idea was to build some basic shopping cart application using CAP nodejs with unit tests
 ### Setup

-In the samples folder run:

 ```sh
 npm install